-(D5) Generate a multiple sequence alignment with your novel protein, your original query protein, and a group of other members of this lamily from different species.
-A typical number of proteins to use in a multiple sequence alignment for this assignment purpose is a minimum of 5 and a maximum of 20 and an adminum of 10 and a maximum of 20 and an adminum of 10 and an aximum of 20 and an appropriate to the page widh.
+(D5) Generate a multiple sequence alignment with your novel protein, your original query protein, and group of brein members of this lamily from different species.
+A typical number of proteins to use in a multiple sequence alignment for this assignment purposes is a minimum of 5 and a maximum of 20 and an admixmum of 20 and an agroup other the sequence alignment in your report.
+Use Courier font with a size appropriate to the page widh.